Evaluating the Success Rate of Immunotherapy in Treating Pancreatic Cancer

 Conclusion

-Consolidating immunotherapy with other conventional cancer treatments might increase the number of individuals who answer therapy and the general endurance rate.
+Consolidating immunotherapy with other conventional cancer treatments might increase the number of individuals who can use this therapy for their general endurance rate.
 Scientists need to do more studies on how resistance works to find more accurate warning signs, better matches, and better strategies.

-For now, immunotherapy is not an excellent way to treat pancreatic cancer, even though what we know about it will change over time.
+For now, immunotherapy would not be a straightforward way to treat pancreatic cancer, even though what we know about it will change over time.
 That being said, the immune system could be a perfect way to treat pancreatic cancer once new drugs are made and more clinical studies are done.